EsreverWoW/ShestakUI_Classic/README.md

 This version of ShestakUI is meant to retain compatibility modern WoW, while also providing compatibility so that it may additionally function in WoW Classic.

 ## BETA PLAYERS:
-**Please realize that this is still in early stages and you will very likely encounter bugs.
-Please report them on the [issue tracker](https://github.com/EsreverWoW/ShestakUI_Classic/issues) and I will do my best to correct them.
-I still do not have beta access, so I am limited in my ability to easily rectify some issues.**
+**If you encounter any bugs, please report them on the [issue tracker](https://github.com/EsreverWoW/ShestakUI_Classic/issues) and I will do my best to correct them.
+I still do not have beta access myself, so I am limited in my ability to easily rectify some issues.**

 **Download from [here](https://github.com/EsreverWoW/ShestakUI_Classic/archive/master.zip).
 Extract `ShestakUI` and `ShestakUI_Config` to your `Interface\AddOns` folder.**